tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-account-sas.md

 > [!NOTE]
 > The `Delete` permission allows breaking a lease on a blob or container with version 2017-07-29 and later.

-### Queue Service
+### Queue service

 The following table lists Queue service operations and indicates which signed resource type and signed permissions to specify to delegate access to those operations.

 |Operation|Signed Service|Signed Resource Type|Signed Permission|
 |---------------|--------------------|--------------------------|-----------------------|